aschwenn/Arduino/README.md

 ### Room Programmable Lights (room_lights_v1.ino)
 Current working project, using addressable RGB LEDs and creating a controller interface to create ambient and party lighting for a living room.

+### Longboard (longboard.ino)
+Animations for lights affixed to the underside of my longboard, powered by batteries and controlled by a power switch and a toggle switch to change between two different animations.